 Hornwort will survive in just about any tank size but keeping it in smaller tanks will require more frequent trimmings and re-adjustments.
 You should try to choose a tank that is at least 15 gallons to give this plant enough space to grow.

 A filter is required for all aquariums but there are some things you need to consider if you have Hornwort.
 Their leaves will shed and can be inadvertently picked up through your filter.
 This will lower the flow rate and overall filtering capacity of your tank, so be sure to clear it every once in a while.

-For substrates you can have a bare bottom as this plant does not have roots.
+For substrates you can have a bare bottom as Hornwort does not have roots.
 They can survive in a wide range of parameters:

 - Temperature: 59-86°F